Last updated: January 2019

 How can I access personal information that Kids First has about me?

-How can I correct personal information that CPS has about me?
+How can I correct personal information that Kids First has about me?

 Making a complaint